leadership

 DEVELOPMENT ADMINISTRATOR

 Angelica (Angel) Marcinkoski joined Second Helpings in April 2023.
-She has more than nine years of experience in program development, customer service, training, and grant-writing, most recently with Beaufort County Government.
+She has a more than a decade of experience in program development, customer service, training, and grant-writing, most recently with Beaufort County Government.

 Marcinkoski holds a Bachelor of Science in Nutrition and Food Science, a Master’s Degree in Public Health from Georgia Southern University, and a Master’s Degree in Business Administration from Lander University.
 She and her family reside in Bluffton.